DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 together of loosely connected actors and scenes is what the Volkskrant building eventually did best.
-Staying rooted in an activist background while listening to the heartbeat of the ever renewing creative scene became its most defining feature.
-With the aim to generate a very steep return on investment of nine percent a year, it seems clear that the character of the Volkshotel will be rather different from the old Volkskrant building.
+Staying rooted in an activist background while listening to the heartbeat of the ever renewing creative scene became its most defining feature. with the aim of generating a very steep return on investment, it seems clear that the character of the Volkshotel will be rather different from the old Volkskrant building.
 Let’s hope this difference is going to be an interesting one.